-M. Connection to Modem (insert N+ Wireless Router Modem icon) - Yellow
+H. Connection to Modem (Modem Port) - BLUE

 This port is for connection to your cable or DSL modem.
 Use the cable that was provided with the modem to connect the modem to this port.
-Use of a cable other than the one supplied with the cable modem may not work properly.
+Use of a cable other than the cable supplied with the cable modem may not work properly.